jina-ai/finetuner/README.md

 ### 🟡 Have general model and labeled data

 You have a `general_model` which does not output embeddings.
 Luckily you provide some `labeled_data` for training.
-No worry, Finetuner can convert your model into an embedding model and train it via:
+No worries, Finetuner can convert your model into an embedding model and train it via:

 ```python
 import finetuner